Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Taking the time to relax at home can be an excellent treatment for IBS.
 Stress can be a significant contributor to IBS symptoms.
 Learning how to manage it can help alleviate symptoms, and the following techniques are effective:

-• Progressive muscle relaxation: by focusing on one part of the body at a time and relaxing it, this technique may calm the misfiring signals of the gut.
-This and other meditation practices are effective, according to research.
+• Progressive muscle relaxation: This technique involves focusing on and relaxing one part of the body at a time.
+It may calm the gut’s misfiring signals.
+Research shows that this and other meditation practices are effective.

 • Positive imagery and visualization can help you divert your attention from bodily sensations by imagining yourself in a serene and beautiful setting.
 This therapy helps guide you away from sensations in the body that worsen IBS.

 • Deep breathing: Breathing exercises can also help calm the misfiring nerves in IBS.
-A study from 2013 found that those who tried deep breathing exercises reported fewer IBS symptoms than those who didn’t.
+A 2013 study found that those who tried deep breathing exercises reported fewer IBS symptoms than those who didn’t.

 Herbs for IBS: an effective and safe natural treatment for IBS